Rexturnull/NYCU-Wireless_Multimedia_Network/Chapter/Integrated Service.md

 ===
 🔙 [MENU README](../README.md)

-# IntServ
-1. Motivation of IntServ
+# Motivation of IntServ
-   - **IP network does not support QoS.**Characteristics of IP network include:
+1. **IP network does not support QoS.** Characteristics of IP network include:
    - Best effort service only (**Non-existent error-checking and retransmission mechanism**)
    - Fair access to all(**without any priority**)
    - FIFO queueing discipline(Fair access)